yixuan/regot-cuda/README.md

 - NumPy >= 1.23.0
 - CUDA Toolkit >= 11.0
 - Compatible NVIDIA GPU
-- C++ compiler (C++11 or higher)
+- C++ compiler (C++11 or higher, for building from source)

 ## Installation

 ### Environment Setup

-It is recommended to use Conda to create a virtual environment and install necessary packages:
+It is recommended to use Conda to create a virtual environment and install necessary packages (using Linux as an example):

 ```bash
 # Create CUDA development environment